jbrunto/Seismic_Machine_Learning/README.md

 # Seismic_Machine_Learning
 An introduction on how machine learning techniques can be used automate the intrepretation of seismic reflectivity data.
-Modified from my Master's Thesis project titled "Developing Screening Tools to Assess CO2 Storage".
+This repository explores an unsupervised model within the computer vision field of semantic image segmentation, known as K-Means Clustering.
+Modified from my Master's Thesis project titled "Developing Screening Tools to Assess CO2 Storage", with the final report attached.
+Due to size, datasets used in the initial study are in progress of being uploaded.